fadri14/TimeAppTracker/README.md

 Options:
-  -v, --version     to get the current version number --state           switch between on and off state --storage         change the size of the storage
+  -v, --version     to get the current version number --state           param: <[on|off|switch]>. set counter status, Use one of the
+                    following options
-  -s, --settings    get the settings of this application --add-notif       enables notification mode for an application --notif-time      indicates the time in minutes before a notification is sent --del-notif       removes notification functionality for an application --print-notif     displays the list of notifications -u, --update      launch update
+  --storage         param: <digit>. change the size of the storage -s, --settings    get the settings of this application --add-notif       param: <app_name>. enables notification mode for an
-  --add             add a application
+                    application
+  --notif-time      param: <time>. indicates the time in minutes before a
+                    notification is sent
+  --del-notif       param: <app_name>. removes notification functionality for an
-  --del             delete a application
+                    application
+  --print-notif     displays the list of notifications -u, --update      launch update
-  -q, --query       to retrieve data either for a day's info with [daydata] or
+  --add             param: <app_name>. add a application --del             param: <app_name>. delete a application -q, --query       to retrieve data either for a day's info with [daydata] or
-                    an application's info with [app-<name>] --date            select the date of the retrieved data, foramt : YYYY-mm-dd. you can also use keywords such as yesterday, last_week or a day of the week (monday…).
+                    an application's info with [app-<name>] --date            param: <date>. select the date of the retrieved data, foramt : YYYY-mm-dd. you can also use keywords such as yesterday, last_week or a day of the week (monday…).
+  -n, --number      param: <digit>. select the number of day of the retrieved
+                    data
-  -n, --number      select the number of day of the retrieved data -r, --reverse     inverts the result for an application -h, --help, help  display usage information
+  -r, --reverse     inverts the result for an application -h, --help, help  display usage information
 ```